JDECOMBE/GLSandbox/README.md

 Not everything is optimized, code isn't clean, as I made this project in a 3-4h (didn't have time to polish it yet), this is just a PoC that I may improve in the future.

 ### Controls:

-- W/Z: Move forward.
-- S: Move backward.
-- Left Click Drag: Orbit around origin.
-- Left Shift: Increase view distance.
+- `Left Shift`: Increase view distance.
-- Left Control: Decrease view distance.
+- `Left Control`: Decrease view distance.

 ### Screenshot: